evanx/webserva/README.md

 - client certs are authorised by account admins via our Telegram.org bot
 - Our bot will advise the URL of a custom bash script to create client certs using `openssl`

-Incidently, we will introduce a mechanism for auto-enrolling client certs.
+Incidently, we will introduce a mechanism for auto-enrolling client certs, e.g. for IoT devices.
-A special keyspace might be used set enrollment tokens for a certain role and client ID on your account.
+A special keyspace might be used set enrollment tokens for a certain role e.g. `device` and client ID on your account.
 Certs professing your account (via their O name), matching the designated role (OU) for that client ID (CN), and bearing the matching enrollment token, can auto-enroll their self-signed cert.